webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 First let's make some JavaScript that creates two canvas 2D images with some alpha.
 We'll load these 2 canvases into WebGPU textures.

-First some code for making an image we'll use for our dst texture.
+First, some code for making an image we'll use for our dst texture.

 ```js
 const hsl = (h, s, l) => `hsl(${h * 360 | 0}, ${s * 100}%, ${l * 100 | 0}%)`;